skillfox-labs/pulumi-practice/README.md

 > pulumi:pulumi:Stack               vpc-with-ec2-dev  created

-`vpc-with-ec2` is the name of the project, and the stack short name `dev` is appended to it, for a fully qualified stack name.
+`vpc-with-ec2` is the name of the project.
+The stack short name `dev` is appended to it, making a fully qualified stack name.

 * `Pulumi` created 11 [Resources](https://pulumi.io/tour/programs-resources.html), based on Python objects.

-* Near the bottom is a `Permalink` to your new stack!
-Check it out!
+* Near the bottom is a `Permalink` to my new stack.
+You won't be able to view that one, but create your own and check it out!
 Lots of good stuff there.
   * :fire: Hot tip: if you use [iTerm2](https://www.iterm2.com/) on MacOS, you can `Command+Click` the live link.

 * The `elasticIP` shown above is long gone, but yours should work!
 We'll `SSH` to your instance next.